Pigeons Pooping on People in the Park and Other Useful Poetry

 can walk only as fast as its

 © 1977, 2009 by Daniel Carter.
 All rights reserved.
 Copying without permission is illegal and will be prosecuted.

-But this is about all I have to say in this hub.
-My only purpose is to hopefully make you laugh.
+I hope all of these make you laugh.
 Though a cliché it may be, laughter is the best medicine to counter so many of life's ills.
-Thanks for reading!